iamkumaresh/titanic/README.md

-# The main objective is to predict the passenger's survival in Titanic.
+# The main objective is to predict the passenger's survival in Titanic

-Work in Progress...